It’s a rare meal when I don’t set the table, and everyone sits together, at once.

 Many items have been passed down to me over the years, and even though I like them, they’re not necessarily what I’d choose if I went to the store.
 And what to use the next night, when we were hosting a still-celebrating-the-holiday family dinner?

 So: the first night, for Christmas dinner, I used a heavy white table cloth, and put a long stretch of raw, pale yellow silk with rough-hewn ends down the middle of the table.
 It’s actually a finely woven scarf, but isn’t used and it suited the table.
 Then a few candles: some tealights in a silver holder, plus some tall beeswax tapers that were a gift, in colourful ceramic holders I bought years ago in Italy.
-The second night, I laid out a printed, cotton table cloth with matching napkins that a friend brought me from France as a wedding gift.

 Years ago, my mother-in-law offered us a set of ‘good’ dishes when she was clearing out some belongings, and we often use those for occasions or crowds, because we have plenty of pieces in the set.
 They have a forest green edge, and are trimmed with gold.
 For our Christmas dinner, with the heavy white cloth and pale-yellow silk cloth, the green-edged plates sat around the table at each person’s place.